 Are Reddit ads better than Facebook ads?

 It depends on your goals.
 Reddit offers lower costs and better niche targeting but smaller scale.
 Facebook provides broader reach and more sophisticated tools.
 For B2B and niche consumer products, Reddit often outperforms.
 For mass-market consumer goods, Facebook may be better.
+Comparing reddit ads vs tiktok ads and reddit ads vs youtube ads can help determine the best platform mix for your audience.

 Can small businesses succeed with Reddit ads?

 Absolutely.
 The $5/day minimum budget and lower CPCs make Reddit accessible for small businesses.
 The key is identifying subreddits where your specific audience gathers and creating authentic content.
 Small, niche-focused campaigns often perform better than broad approaches.
+Check out reddit ads for business examples for inspiration.

 Get started with Stackmatix!